 I followed the signs to the Fast Track line and found three or four lines 15-20 people deep, served by one officer each.
 Splendid, I thought!

 The line took about an hour, and this was when I regretted declining a hot shower on Emirates.
 An extra hour of sleep didn’t really cut it, and I was still exhausted!
 But I booked a hotel in the middle of Sukhumvit, so the drive to my hotel shouldn’t be longer than an hour, right?
 Well, it took over two hours in Bangkok traffic, and I really, really hated myself for taking so much stuff on the trip.
 Couldn’t have taken more than 40 minutes on BTS.

 BTS Skytrain and MRT Metro are the only sane ways to navigate central Bangkok during regular hours.
-Seriously, forget taxes or Uber (Uber is not ready for the prime time in Bangkok, sorry), just take the metro or BTS wherever you go, if you don’t need an aggravation.
+Seriously, forget taxi or Uber (Uber is not ready for the prime time in Bangkok, sorry), just take the metro or BTS wherever you go, if you don’t need an aggravation.

 By the way, since I didn’t make it to BTS, I had to change money at one of the booths at the arrival area.
 It doesn’t make any difference which one, because they all give you the same rate, and it’s a lousy rate.
 The only good place to change money at BKK is the Kazicorn Bank booth located on the basement level on the way to BTS, as outlined in my post from a year ago.